 These are resources and articles with information we’ve found helpful about how the Coronavirus affects small businesses and how those companies can prepare.

-Here are a few extra articles we’ve found helpful.
-These offer Coronavirus news and information for the general business population.
+Here are a few extra resources that we’ve found helpful.

 - How to Prepare for the Coronavirus (NYT): Coronavirus cases continued to be confirmed in the United States.
 By following some basic steps, you can help reduce your risk, and do your part to protect others, if your community is affected.